isomerpages/ncss-pc/index.md

       url: /take-action/donate/
       image: /images/pc_donate_website.png
       alt: Empower Lives By Donating
-      button: Donate Now To Make A Difference
+      button: Donate To Make A Difference
   - resources:
       title: Be in the know
       subtitle: Media